kyma-project/community/concepts/observability-configurable-logging/01-groundwork.md

 ### Template instantiation
 - A template is instantiated by binding it to a secret that provides input for placeholders like URL and credentials.
 Alternatively, placeholders can be filled out with configMaps and static values.
-  - It validates fullfilment of placeholders
+  - The template validates whether all placeholders will be replaced with values.
 - A template can be instantiated for a specific workload and/or namespaces only.

 # Proposed Solution